-Doctors of Podiatric Medicine (DPMs) is a branch of medicine devoted to the study of diagnosing, treating and preventing disorders of the foot, ankle and lower extremity.
-Demand for DPMs is on the rise, as there is a growing aging population, a rise in diabetes cases, increased interest in sports medicine, and a rise in the desire for individuals to maintain an active lifestyle through and beyond middle age.
-The foot may be the first area to show signs of diabetes and cardiovascular disease, so DPMs are a vital link to other health care professionals.
+Podiatric medicine is a branch of medicine devoted to the study of diagnosing, treating, and preventing disorders of the foot, ankle, and lower extremity.
+Demand for Doctors of Podiatric Medicine (DPMs) is on the rise, as there is a growing aging population, a rise in diabetes cases, increased interest in sports medicine, and a rise in the desire for individuals to maintain an active lifestyle through and beyond middle age.
+The foot may be the first area to show signs of diabetes and cardiovascular disease, so DPMs are a vital link to other healthcare professionals.

-AACPMAS provides a simplified process of applying to the schools and colleges of podiatric medicine. https://portal.aacpmas.org/
+The AACPM Application Service (AACPMAS) provides a simplified process of applying to schools and colleges of podiatric medicine: https://portal.aacpmas.org/

-The MCAT has been the only standardized test required for admissions to the colleges of podiatric medicine.
-However, some colleges will accept the GRE or US DAT in lieu of the MCAT. (check with the specific requirements for podiatric schools) To register for the MCAT and for the dates and test site locations, visit www.aamc.org/students/mcat.
+The MCAT has been the only standardized test required for admission to colleges of podiatric medicine.
+However, some colleges will accept the GRE or US DAT in lieu of the MCAT.
+(Check with the specific requirements for podiatric schools.)
+To register for the MCAT and for the dates and test site locations, visit www.aamc.org/students/applying/mcat/.